“I sat there with Sally. We sat here we two, and we said, ‘How we wish we had something to do.'”

 Okay, you may not be able to go to the theaters, but you could watch a movie together—even from miles apart.

 Better yet, read the book to your grandchildren like the grandfather did in the movie.
 Yes, there really is a Princess Bride book.
 And, it’s hard to think it’s possible, but it’s even better than the movie.
 Inconceivable!
+(As a note, my kids do suggest skipping the long intro.)

 Of course, there’s also a book for Mary Poppins, Chitty-Chitty Bang-Bang, and Charlie and the Chocolate Factory.